assetcorp/delauction/README.md

 # Introduction

 This is an ERC-721 smart contract I created to teach myself how to interface with the Ethereum blockchain.
+View live application at <https://delauction.vercel.app/>.

 ## Getting Started